Edwinhr716/Weather-App-Android/README.md

 # What I learned
 * Working with Android Studio
-* Working with xml files
+* Working with XML files
 * Parsing JSON files given by an API
 * Doing HTTP Requests